DimitraKaitalidou/CodilitySolutions/README.md

 4. Counting Elements
    - FrogRiverOne: Find the earliest time when a frog can jump to the other side of a river
    - MaxCounters: Calculate the values of counters after applying all alternating operations: increase counter by 1; set value of all counters to current maximum
+   - MissingInteger: Find the smallest positive integer that does not occur in a given sequence.